LLusvarghi/MoReV2X/README.md

 # MoReV2X - A New Radio (NR) Vehicular Communication Module for ns-3
 MoReV2X is a ns-3 module for the simulation of sub-6 GHz NR-V2X communications.
 The implementation of MoReV2X is exclusively focused on Mode 2, the distributed access strategy allowing the direct data exchange between vehicles.

 The MoReV2X module is backward compatible and implements LTE-V2X Mode 4 as well.

+To run the code, configure the ns-3 build using the following command:
+'CXXFLAGS="-Wall -g -O0" ./waf configure --disable-python --disable-examples --enable-tests --build-profile=debug'

+and then copy the HIGHWAY example in the scratch folder.

 Should you need any information about the code and how to run it please feel free to contact: luca.lusvarghi5@unimore.it

 # Contributors